o3de/o3de.org/content/docs/atom-guide/get-started/materialtype-and-shader.md

 ---
 linktitle: Material Types and Shaders
-title: "Get started with Material Types and Shaders"
+title: "Get Started with Material Types and Shaders"
 description: "Create your first material type and shader in the Atom renderer."
 toc: true
 ---